qubic/integration/Partners/tx-based-use-case.md

 > [!IMPORTANT]
 > The `lastProcessedTick` indicates up to which tick the RPC server has processed data.

-> in the array `processedTickIntervalsPerEpoch` you find the processed ticks. it is possible due to updates, that apochs can have multiple tick ranges
+> In the array `processedTickIntervalsPerEpoch` you find the processed ticks.
+It is possible due to updates, that epochs can have multiple tick ranges.

 ### Epoch change
 > WIP